jaimelias/xy-scale/README.md

 ## Notes

-- `parseTrainingXY` and `parseProductionX` do not scale values.
-- If you need scaling, do it before passing data into this library.
-- Callback return objects are flattened with `Object.values(...)`, using the same key order stored in `configX.keyNames` and `configY.keyNames`.
+- Callback return objects are flattened using the key order stored in `configX.keyNames` and `configY.keyNames`.
+Every included row must return the same keys.
+- When using z-score scaling in production, pass the training result's `stats` to `parseProductionX`.
+Production features must have the same names and order as training features.

 ## License